neostoic/4sq_map/readme.md

 <b>Step 1</b><br />
 Edit config.php, and add your personal Foursquare RSS feed.

-You'll find your feed at https://foursquare.com/feeds.
+You'll find your feed at <a href="https://foursquare.com/feeds">foursquare.com/feeds</a>.

 The URL should look like this:<br />
 e.g. http://feeds.foursquare.com/history/8eb7a6350886ef4f4b680d89933fb4fc.rss